 - You need great deal flow, good reputation, hard work and good luck to be successful, so try to develop all of those, if possible!

 7. Besides providing capital, what else do you do with the companies you back?Typically, I serve in company boards as a member or chairman, or function as a senior advisor to the company.
 Depending on the company’s needs, I’ll help in fund-raising through my contacts or can be very active in the exit phase.
-For operational advice, I’m available for guidance in the areas of sales, marketing, fundraising, internationalization, and exporting, among other areas.
+For operational advice, I’m available for guidance in the areas of sales, marketing, international expansion, recruitments, company culture and fundraising, among other areas.
 I’m a committed and available angel investor.
 I share my knowledge and networks to the benefit of my portfolio startups and founders.

 8. As an investor, how hands-on are you?
 Do you insist on holding a particular position or role in companies when you invest in them?I’m committed to the companies I invest in, so to clarify, it’s not about being hands-on or hands-off – it’s a about being “hands-if”- being available when and how a portfolio company needs.
 In general, yes, I am on the board of directors or advisory board for most companies I’ve invested in.
 In many companies, I’ve acted as a lead investor, helping to gather financing rounds.
 In some companies, I serve as the chairman of the board, more actively guiding the team from early stages to exit.
 It all depends on how self-driven the team is, and what the needs are.
 If needed, I’m there and active.
 If a company is in my investment portfolio, then, yes, I’m always available to help grow it forward.